 Morrison Hershfield completed a records review in 2010 and 2011 for water features located within the project area.
-The records reviewed include the following:
+The records reviewed included the following:

-- Official Plan Township of West Lincoln (November, 2006) reviewed in 2010; - Amendment 187 to the Official Plan for the Niagara Region Planning Area (April, 2008) reviewed in 2010 - Regional Policy Plan for the Regional Municipality of Niagara (December, 2010) reviewed in 2011; - Niagara Peninsula Conservation Authority (NPCA) Twenty Mile Creek Watershed Plan (2006) reviewed in April 2010; - Niagara Peninsula Conservation Authority (NPCA) Watershed Regulation reviewed in 2010; - Ontario Ministry of Natural Resources (MNR), Vineland.
+- Official Plan Township of Wainfleet (September, 2010); - Amendment 187 to the Official Plan for the Niagara Region Planning Area (April 2008) reviewed in 2010; - Regional Policy Plan for the Regional Municipality of Niagara (December, 2010) reviewed in 2011; - Niagara Peninsula Conservation Authority (NPCA) Lake Erie North Shore Watershed Plan (2006) reviewed in April 2010; - Niagara Peninsula Conservation Authority (NPCA) Watershed Regulation reviewed in 2010; - Ontario Ministry of Natural Resources (MNR), Wainfleet.
 Lake trout management plans; - Contact was made with the MNR by MH in 2010 for records of water bodies controlled by the MNR (i.e., cold water fish habitat); - Background documents, reports and maps related to the physical setting of the Project Area reviewed in April 2010.